bitfocus/companion-module-bss-soundweb/companion/HELP.md

 - Soundweb BLU-806DA
 - Soundweb BLU-160

-In theory, it should work on all other Soundweb devices, providing they support the [London Direct Inject Protocol](https://help.harmanpro.com/soundweb-london-third-party-control).
+In theory, it should work on any Soundweb London device, providing it supports the [London Direct Inject Protocol](https://help.harmanpro.com/soundweb-london-third-party-control).

 This module is only compatible with Companion v3 and will be maintained from Companion `v3.2.0` onwards.